BaselAshraf81/PassionOfRugsFullSuite/AI_FEATURES.md

 **Cost optimization:**
 - Only corrects addresses that fail (not all addresses)
 - Corrections are logged and can be cached
-- Person filtering only runs when both APIs succeed
+- Person filtering runs on accumulated data when meaningful results exist
 - No redundant API calls

 ---